Sexual Harassment Prevention Training Is Now Required

 - 1 hour of sexual harassment training to non-supervisory personnel

-You have until January 1, 2020 to meet this requirement — but updating the following training and HR procedures immediately can help you avoid lawsuits.
+You have until January 1, 2020 to meet this requirement.
+You can avoid lawsuit by updating the following training and HR procedures immediately.

 Legal Dos and Don’ts